Yemen's warring parties to convene for fragile peace talks in Sweden

 Outrage over the Oct.
 2 murder of journalist Jamal Khashoggi at the kingdom's Istanbul consulate has refocused attention on the Yemen war and scrutiny over Riyadh's regional activities.

-The Gulf states, wary of Iranian influence, entered the war in support of Hadi, who was elected in 2012 to a two-year term to oversee a democratic transition after mass protests in 2011 toppled late former President Ali Abdullah al-Saleh.
+The Gulf states, wary of Iranian influence, entered the war in support of Hadi, who was elected in 2012 for a two-year term to oversee a democratic transition after mass protests in 2011 toppled late former President Ali Abdullah Saleh.

 The Houthis deny they are Iranian pawns and say their movement is a national revolution against corruption.